SWC-OSG-Workshop/general/novice/DHTC/06-dagman.md

 <h2> Running Long Time Scale MD Simulation with DAGMAN   </h2>

-At present, the recomended calculation time to run jobs on OSG is about 2-3 hours.
+At present, the recomended execution time to run a jobs on OSG is about 2-3 hours.
 Jobs requiring more than 2-3 hours, need to be submitted with the restart files.
 Manually submitting small jobs repeatedly with restart files may not be practical in many situations.
-DAGMan offers an elegant and simple solutions to run set of jobs.
+DAGMan offers an elegant and simple solution to run set of jobs.
 With DAGMan scripts one could run a long time scale MD simulations of biomolecules.

-As an example, we will break the MD simulation in four steps and run it through the DAGMan script.
-For the sake of simplicity, the simulations are run only for few integration steps and they  will not consume much computational time.
+In our example, we will break the MD simulation in four steps and run it through the DAGMan script.
+For the sake of simplicity, the MD simulations run only for few integration steps to consume less computational time but demonstrate the ability of DAGMan.

-Say we have four MD jobs: *A0*, *A1*, *A2* and *A3*.
-Some of the output files from the job *A0* serves as an input for the job *A1* and so forth.
-The input and output dependencies of the jobs are such that they need to be linearly progressing from *A0-->A1-->A2---A3*.
+Say we have created four MD jobs: *A0*, *A1*, *A2* and *A3* that we want to run one after another and combine the results.
+This means that the output files from the job *A0* serves as an input for the job *A1* and so forth.
+The input and output dependencies of the jobs are such that they need to be progressed in a linear
+fashion:  *A0-->A1-->A2---A3*.
 These set of jobs clearly represents an acyclic graph.
 In DAGMan language, job *A0* is parent of job *A1*,  job *A1* is parent of *A2* and job *A3* is parent of *A4*.
 In DAGMan script, this is expressed as

 ~~~